Lukas-Netz/se-rwth.github.io/_pages/projects.md

-Within the [MaCoCo (Management Cockpit for Controlling)](/projects/MaCoCo) project we realize a multi-user web-application for the decentralized management and controlling of organizational processes within the chairs or institutes of a university.
+Within the [MaCoCo (Management Cockpit for Controlling)](/projects/MaCoCo) project we realize a multi-user enterprise information system for the decentralized management and controlling of organizational processes within the chairs or institutes of a university.
 The key elements of the project focus on finance, staff and project organization.